Q. What does the EPIC Air Quality Fund offer?

 Q: What is the budget limit for regional or multiple countries proposals?

-A: The funding amount is the same as any single award: about 50,000 USD for projects involving lower-cost sensors and 75,000 USD and up for ones with higher grade/reference grade equipment.
+A: The funding amount is the same as any single award: about 50,000 USD for projects involving lower-cost sensors and 75,000 USD for ones with reference grade equipment.
 Proposing multiple countries does not increase the amount per award.

 A: No, there is no limitation on the number of countries that can collaborate.
 Applicants have the flexibility to assemble their team from different countries and nationalities.
 However, applicants must provide a justification for forming such a diverse collaboration.
 The team lead should consider themselves a local actor in the country in which the project is implemented.